Jorrit05/uva-shared/assignment3/assignment-3.md

 __Q16  Enum declarations simplify working with types of enumerable values.
 Enum declarations introduce normal classes (and are in that sense redundant) but add certain conveniences to the programmer.
 What functionality is generated by the Java compiler for Enum declarations?
 How do Enum declarations simplify working with enumerable types for the programmer?__

 An enum class is basically a wrapper around a set of constant values.
-Just like in C enums can be represented under the hood as a simple integer number but have a but more functionality in Java.
+Just like in C, enums can be represented under the hood as a simple integer number but have a bit more functionality in Java.
 Enums are used in any language to work with a certain set of constants and improve readability using these constants (like using them in a switch statement), in Java enums also improve type-safety.

 The extra functionality that the Java compiler adds is: